 Smoked chicken wings … really?
 Yes.
 Heartedly YES!
 Emphatically YES!

-The steps are easy to making your smoked chicken wings:
+The steps are easy to make your smoked chicken wings:

 - Apply Rub

 The first thing you want to do is prepare your wings and rub.

 We usually buy our wings whole so we separate the wing, drumette, and tip by cutting them between the joints.